 ||Converts NLF to JSON and vice versa|

 metrics package enabled, this package sends anonymized usage statistics to Google Analytics.
-The data transferred is limited to the name of the methods called by the user (see for yourself!)
+The data transferred is limited to the name of the methods called by the user (see for yourself!) with IP adresses anoymized.
 This helps me getting an understanding how this package is used.
 If you oppose data collection of that kind, you have probably disabled the

 metrics package already.
 Otherwise, please do.